digimonkeys/Front-end-Developer-Interview-Questions/README.md

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?
+  IDs are unique, each element can have only one ID and ID's may be used by browser to scroll the page to show that element.
+Classes are not unique, each element can have multiple classes.
+Classes have not special meaning for browsers.
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.